Out-of-equilibrium phase transitions induced by Floquet resonances in a periodically quench-driven XY spin chain: Influence on the dynamics

-In previously studied driven systems, it has been shown that the synchronized state can be described by a Gibbs ensemble.
+In previous studies, it has been shown that the synchronized state can be described by a Gibbs ensemble.
 In most instances the temperature associated to that description turns out to be infinite \cite{2014_D'Alessio_PRX_4,2014_Lazarides_PRE_90,ponte_periodically_2015}.
 In our case, however, due to the restriction of Floquet resonances to the single-particle sector, the system does not heat up to an infinite-temperature state, but is instead described by a non-trivial Periodic Generalized Gibbs Ensemble (PGGE) \cite{2014_Lazarides_PRL_112}.
 This implies that the resulting steady-state values of physically relevant observables will be highly dependent on the driving protocol, and possibly prone to display signals of phase transitions.
-This behaviour is indeed observed in Fig. \ref{fig4}, in which the steady-state observables present non-analyticities precisely at the edges of local and non-local regimes.
+This behaviour is indeed observed in Fig. \ref{fig4}, where the steady-state observables present non-analyticities precisely at the edges of local and non-local regimes.
 Furthermore, non-analyticities can be found well within the non-local regions, as indicated by the vertical pale green lines in the same figure.
-These correspond to the change in the number of resonant modes and it can be shown that their location in the parameter space also obeys Eqs. \eqref{eq:boundaries}.

-Note that, even though the dynamics are independent of the unfolding of the spectrum, the match between the transitions present in the Floquet Hamiltonian and those in the expectation values of the observables further justifies our choice of unfolding.
+These correspond to the change in the number of resonant modes and it can be shown that their location in the parameter space also obeys Eqs. \eqref{eq1}.\\ Note that, even though the dynamics are independent of the unfolding of the spectrum, the match between the transitions present in the Floquet Hamiltonian and those in the expectation values of the observables further justifies our choice of unfolding.
+This approach also circumvents the use of an extended Hilbert space \cite{1998_Grifoni_PhysRep_304} for which exact solutions are out of reach.
 Finally, from Fig. \ref{fig4} we can see that by choosing certain driving parameters one can target specific combinations of values for the magnetization and correlation functions as a means of engineering systems with particular properties.